How LGBTQ+ events in history have shaped my mental health

 Louise shares some key moments that have shaped the course of this country and her message for those who may be struggling with their mental health at this time.

 Throughout history the LGBTQ+ community has witnessed many changes, both in attitudes and in the laws that discriminated against the community for a long period of time.
-Sadly, the rate of suicide remains high among LGBTQ+ youth, with this group being almost five times as likely to have attempted suicide compared to heterosexual youth (The Trevor Project).
+Sadly, the rate of suicide remains high among LGBTQ+ youth, with this group being more than four times as likely to have attempted suicide compared to heterosexual youth (The Trevor Project).

 At Shout 85258, around 35% of people who have texted the service identify as LGBTQ+ and 85% of these people are under the age of 25.
 Since the service began, some of the main issues that LGBTQ+ texters have mentioned in conversation with Shout Volunteers are suicide (37% of conversations), depression (33%), anxiety (32%), relationships (23%), self-harm (20%) and loneliness (17%).

 58% of LGBTQ+ texters told our volunteers something that they have never shared with anyone else.

 It’s important to remember the history of our community to fully understand the mental health struggles we may face and it's important to also remember that whatever you are facing you don't have to face it alone.

 Be proud of who you are, and remember what has happened in the past to get us to this point

 Below are some of the events that have happened throughout history that have impacted the LGBTQ+ community and the role they have played in shaping my own life and my mental wellbeing.